willvieira/macOS-state/README.md

 This repo has two complementary jobs:

 - `sync.sh` captures the current Mac into committed config files and `snapshots/`
-- `install.sh` applies the desired state on a fresh or reset Apple Silicon Mac
+- `install.sh` applies the desired state on a fresh Apple Silicon Mac

 ## Structure